General Information

 Figure 5 shows the bridge.

-Video 1 shows front stay cables 4 and 4.1 during hand-induced vibration.
+Video 1 shows front stays 4 and 4.1 during hand-induced vibration.

 The vibration amplitude of stay cable 4 is smaller than the vibration amplitude of stay cable 4.1.